 At the turn of the year, we talked to the future resilience of Emerging Markets (EM) being underpinned by creeping global de-dollarisation.
-In other words, less reliance on the United States Dollar (US\$) - for reasons related to trade reorientation, trade barriers, geopolitics and more - should be a positive for many key EMs.
-In truth, Emerging Market countries have already been significantly reducing their reliance on foreign funding in the last two decades or so anyway.
-Since 2005, local currency debt as a share of government debt for 25 Emerging Markets (according to a Bank of International Settlements study) has increased by 10 percentage points on average, to 95%.
+In other words, less reliance on the United States dollar (US\$) - for reasons related to trade reorientation, trade barriers, geopolitics and more - should be a positive for many key EMs.
+In truth, EM countries have already been significantly reducing their reliance on foreign funding in the last two decades or so anyway.
+Since 2005, local currency debt as a share of government debt for 25 EM countries (according to a Bank of International Settlements study) has increased by 10 percentage points on average, to 95%.
+Accounting for the skews caused by the size of China and India, it's still 85%.

-From a top-down perspective, perhaps the biggest thing that equity investors are missing is that most EM countries, unlike most Developed Market (DM) countries, have been running orthodox economic policies and that central banks moved pre-emptively and aggressively ahead of the United States Federal (US) Reserve, achieving a level of credibility that perhaps they have not previously enjoyed.
+From a top-down perspective, perhaps the biggest thing that equity investors are missing is that most EM countries, unlike most Developed Market (DM) countries, have been running orthodox economic policies and that central banks moved pre-emptively and aggressively ahead of the United States (US) Federal Reserve, achieving a level of credibility that perhaps they have not previously enjoyed.
 This is starting to become pronounced in EM bond markets, how long before EM equity markets take notice?

 In the late 90s, EM policy interest rates were around 10%.
 This was 2.5x DM levels (universe measured on a market cap weighted basis).
 Until late 2023, the margin between the two didn't really differ drastically, but recently this picture has changed.
 EM policy rates have fallen below DMs for the first time this millennium.
 To borrow in Emerging Markets is cheaper than it is in Developed Markets.
 Of course, we can always question the value of anchoring on the EM/DM dichotomy, but even with this due caveat, the point feels significant.
-The absolute bull case for EM need not rest on the broken record of equity market valuations, nor relative gross domestic product growth, but a perception of relative safety can comfortably be added to the list.
+The absolute bull case for EM need not rest on the broken record of equity market valuations, nor relative gross domestic product (GDP) growth, but a perception of relative safety can comfortably be added to the list.